 The truth is, due to the emergence of such powerful new cloud management tools, organizations can harden their security while keeping complete control of their cloud environments.
 In fact, 94% of organizations already use some form of cloud application to run their day to day business.
 Employees are using online collaborative tools and for most organizations, they’ve already stopped moving off-site backups with tapes and disc,s and have moved into some sort of cloud backup solution.
 If you’re already benefiting from cloud services, why not leverage the cloud for your enterprise applications as well?

 HostedBizz’s team of engineers specializes in cloud migration planning.
 The methodology that our engineers use is similar to that of the traditional data center move.
-Let’s look at how we simplify the cloud migration journey with the following methodology.

 Planning a seamless migration takes careful planning.
 In this phase, it’s important to document the leading drivers of your migration, as well as assess TCO and ROI goals of the transformation.
 What are your end state goals and business requirements?
 It’s important to work with an experienced cloud provider that can create a solid migration plan that will provide you with a prioritized timeline of events and targets to build your migration strategy.

 Whether your cloud migration is P2C (Physical-to-Cloud), V2C (Virtual-to-Cloud), and C2C (Cloud-to-Cloud), it’s important that all business units and resources are carefully considered.

 Key considerations when moving applications to the cloud: